tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 **Hang on back filter**

 The HOB filter is a box that you hang on your tank.
 It has an inlet tube that pumps water from your tank.
-The water gets filtered by the cartridges and media, then flows back to the tank.
+The water gets filtered by the cartridges and media then flows back to the tank.
 It is easy to use and maintain but its downside is you can't properly cover the tank.
 You have to custom cut a lid for the tank to do that.

 >Instead of using the provided cartridges, replace them with a sponge and filter media like lava rock or the provided media.
 That way, you have the same benefits and you save money not buying new cartridges every now and then.

 **No filter**

 The no filter 'movement' is based on the premise that you establish a stable ecosystem in your tank between fish, microorganisms and plants.
 Usually, this is a heavily planted aquarium with a deep substrate and nano fish like endlers or neon tetras.

+### Cycle
+nitrogen cycle

+### Types
+types of filtration

+Anoxic aerobic anaerobic

 ### Projects